ourcodingclub/ourcodingclub.github.io/_tutorials/data-clustering.md

 - __Hierarchical and non-hierarchical__ - hierarchical means that your groups will be organized in ranks according to how similar they are.
 You'll have sub-groups forming larger groups till all your observations are included in your cluster.
 Non-hierarchical clustering methods do not include that option.

-<b>In sum, hierarchical agglomerative clustering methods group your observations in increasingly large subgroups till all observations are included.
-The subgroups formed by the clustering are ordered in ranks according to their level of similarity.</b>
+__In sum, hierarchical agglomerative clustering methods group your observations in increasingly large subgroups till all observations are included.
+The subgroups formed by the clustering are ordered in ranks according to their level of similarity.__

 ### Create a new R script file and start working your way through the tutorial

 We find having the tutorial on half of your screen, and RStudio on the other half, useful for following along and seeing what the results of each code chunk are.
 For today's session, we'll be working with four different packages.
 Please install them and load their libraries:

 ```r